 - Improve understanding of the river and the issues facing it

-This project aims to improve landowners' understanding of their rights and responsibilities as riparian owners, and stimulate action for the river.
+This project aims to improve riparian landowner understanding of their rights and responsibilities and stimulate action for the river.

 The River Lea (and its tributaries) flows through a patchwork of private land, including large and small estates, gardens, private fisheries, grazing pasture and other types of farm land.
 Local authorities also own several stretches with public access to the river.

 All these owners of the river and its banks have responsibilities for protecting the health of the watercourse, such as preventing pollution and ensuring that invasive non-native species are controlled on their land.

 Full details can be found on the Environment Agency website, who regulate activities along rivers and within the floodplain.

 By providing easy-to digest information or tailored site visits to riparian landowners, this project aims to improve understanding of common issues and promote positive stewardship of the counties rivers and watercourses.

 Herts and Middlesex Wildlife Trust take a leading role in providing this support within the Lea Catchment, working in partnership with various River Groups, Environment Agency, Natural England and other wildlife advisory bodies (e.g. FWAG)